 - Far Back of photo shows the sauces and seasoning.
 Ground white pepper, Fish Sauce, Sesame oil, Mayonnaise, and Lingam’s Sweet Chilli Sauce ( sweet Thai chilly sauce is a good substitute).

 - Centre of photo.
 Frozen Squid (locally called “Sotong”) Paste which has been de-frosted (available from supermarkets), Ready Fried Yu Tiao ( locally from food centres and some food courts and in the frozen section of Asian groceries), and fresh prawns cut into chunks.
 Click here for my post “Shelling and Preparing Prawns”

 - Front of photo.
 Toasted sesame seeds , finely chopped spring onions and fresh cilantro.

 STEP 1.
 In a large bowl, season the de-frosted squid paste and fold in the seasoned prawns.
 Mix well so that the prawns and the seasoning are evenly distributed in the squid paste.

 Meanwhile, prepare your oven tray by lining it with some aluminium foil for easy clean-up.
 If you are using a normal oven, pre-heat oven to 200C.

 STEP 2.
-Hold each pair of You Tiao and pull them apart into single pieces.
-Using a pair of kitchen scissors, cut each piece of You Tiao lengthwise, as shown above.
+Pull each pair of You Tiao apart into single pieces.
+Using a pair of kitchen scissors, cut each piece of You Tiao lengthwise.
 Then, cut each length further – into half lengths.
 They are now ready for stuffing.

 STEP 3.
 Hold each half length piece in your hands, pry the slit to open it wider and stuff neatly.
 Complete stuffing all 16 half lengths of the You Tiao.